pre-142-training/r4ds-courses/tabular-data.md

 The basics of interaction using the console window
 ========================================================

-If you haven't already, please open RStudio on DataHub by [clicking this link](https://publichealth.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fpre-142-training%2Ftutorial-playground&urlpath=rstudio%2F&branch=main).
-If you're viewing this on bCourses, you'll have to right click and then choose "Open Link in New Tab".
+Please open RStudio on DataHub by [going to this link](https://publichealth.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fpre-142-training%2Ftutorial-playground&urlpath=rstudio%2F&branch=main).
+You'll have to right click and then choose "Open Link in New Tab".

 You will get more out of this tutorial if you try out these things in R yourself!!